Thinking, Life, Stress and Depression: Pt 2

+I have often been told by patients that the analogies I use to explain things are helpful: I will therefore list some of them here.
 The symptoms of the illness which doctors frequently dwell on, like anxiety, can be misleading in terms of making a diagnosis and assessing the severity of people’s current illness.
-As the above text suggests, this is because many of those symptoms are variable according to the degree of discrepancy between functional capacity and the demands made on someone.
-That gap has got as much to do with people’s situation as it has to do with the severity of the illness.
-It is therefore helpful to focus on the central and basic changes that drive the illness.
-These are anergia and anhedonia.
+As part 1 explains, this is because many of those symptoms are variable according to the degree of discrepancy between functional capacity and the demands tasks make on people.
+That gap has got as much to do with people’s situation as it has to do with the severity of the illness, so the severity of resultant symptoms can therefore be misleading in relation to the underlying severity of the illness.
+It is therefore helpful to focus on the central and basic changes that drive the illness — these are anergia and anhedonia.

-To some extent it is useful to regard anxiety symptoms as established patterns of learned behaviour.
+To some extent it is useful to regard anxiety symptoms as established patterns of behavior, one gets into the habit of expecting to fail.
 They are particularly likely to arise in the context of low motivation and poor confidence, which changes lie at the heart of the illness.
 With severe and chronic illness such anxiety symptoms can become quite deeply embedded and persistent.
-It is useful to be aware of this as improvement in drive energy and motivation occur during recovery.
-Not only do we have the paradox of transiently increased anxiety in the early phase of recovery (see below) but also anxiety symptoms may recur more easily than would be usual for quite a long time after recovery has started, indeed sometimes for many months.
-The analogy I found useful was that such anxiety symptoms are like the embers of a dying fire.
-The following day the campfire might look like a lifeless heap of grey ashes, but if a good wind comes up a few flames will soon be rekindled.
-It is similar with anxiety symptoms.
-Even after a period of improvement they can be rekindled by relatively smaller stresses or stimuli.
-An awareness of this tendency can be helpful in maintaining confidence in the fact that long-term improvement is occurring despite occasional recrudescences.
+It is useful to be aware of this as improvement in drive, energy, and motivation occur, during recovery.
+Not only do we have the paradox of transiently increased anxiety in the early phase of recovery (see below) but also anxiety symptoms may recur more easily than would be usual for quite a long time after recovery has started, indeed sometimes for many months (old habits die hard, as they say).

 These changes in energy and functional capacity are particularly easy to see when observing patients in hospital on a daily basis.
 The reduction of mental energy manifests itself most clearly in people’s speed of thinking, especially as reflected in their speed and intonation of speech, combined with facial expression.
 In the illness people’s speech becomes quieter, slower, more hesitant and with less tonal variation, they become less animated.
 It is just like someone is reducing the voltage of the battery.
 This can be regarded as a physical sign, rather than a subjective symptom, because it is objectively measurable by someone else, rather than being simply something someone feels themselves but cannot show other people.